cog-imperial/OMLT/README.rst

    #this requires a neural network with only linear and relu activations
    #formulation = ReLUBigMFormulation(net)

-   #build the formulation on the Omlt block
+   #build the formulation on the OMLT block
    model.nn.build_formulation(formulation, input_vars=[model.input], output_vars=[model.output])

    #query inputs and outputs, as well as scaled inputs and outputs